Begins January 2017: Jupiter (T 1/10), BR (W 1/11)

 Recipient of the LLS 2012 Distinguished Faculty Award

-This series will examine the work, biographies, and enduring importance of these legendary musical artists and attempt to sort myth from reality, with videos and excerpts from feature films, live performances, and a few surprises.
+This course will examine the work, biographies and enduring importance of these musical artists, and attempt to sort myth from reality, using updated videos and excerpts from feature films, live performances and a few surprises.

-Join Rod MacDonald & the Humdingers for a fresh perspective on The Beatles, and a fun and low-decibel tour through the lives, genius and great song-craft of John, Paul, George and Ringo.
+Join Rod MacDonald & the Humdingers for a fun and low-decibel tour through the life, music and genius of this unique artist, as told in his songs.

 Rod MacDonald & The Humdingers:

-Rod MacDonald, guitar, has ten CDs of his songs, including 2011’s Songs Of Freedom, as heard on WLRN’s Folk and Acoustic Music.
+Rod MacDonald, guitar, has 11 CDs of his songs, including 2014’s Later That Night, as heard on WLRN’s Folk and Acoustic Music.
 He performs frequently in South Florida and throughout North America and Europe, and is a lifelong devotee of popular song.
 He has been an instructor with LLS since 2006.